 The Vienna Center for Logic and Algorithms of TU Wien (Vienna University of Technology), calls for the nomination of authors of outstanding theses and scientific works in the field of Logic and Computer Science.

 The International Pragmatics of SAT Workshop is organized again this year, as a joint event with SAT'21.
 Considering the success of the online event last year, the event will be at least broadcasted online this year.

-The 2019 SAT Race is a competitive event for solvers of the Boolean Satisfiability (SAT) problem.
-It is organized as a satellite event to the 22th International Conference on Theory and Applications of Satisfiability Testing and stands in the tradition of the yearly SAT Competitions / Races / Challenges.
-The deadline for submitting benchmarks and solvers is Monday April 15, 2019 (23:59 GMT -12, anywhere on earth).
-Visit the SAT Race website at http://sat-race-2019.ciirc.cvut.cz/ for details.
+The 2021 SAT Competition is a competitive event for solvers of the Boolean Satisfiability (SAT) problem.
+It is organized as a satellite event to the 24th International Conference on Theory and Applications of Satisfiability Testing and stands in the tradition of the yearly SAT Competitions, Races, and Challenges.

 This message is to spread the news that everybody interested can now take part in the seminars during the semester programs Satisfiability: Theory, Practice, and Beyond and Theoretical Foundations of Computer Systems running at the Simons Institute at UC Berkeley this spring.